NutterLee/Report2/Memory Report.md

 SanDisk

-SanDisk is engaged in the manufacture and distribution of hardware storage products.
-It offers flash storage card products for a broad range of electronic systems and digital devices.
-Technologies used for developing flash storage card products include flash memory, controller, and firmware.
-The company provides its products to the mobile phone, consumer electronics, and computing markets.

 Kingston Technology

-Kingston Technology is one of the top manufacturers of memory modules, such as printed circuit boards with dynamic RAM, which increases the speed and capacity of computers and printers.
-The company focuses on capitalizing the potential markets by developing better products following a sustainable growth strategy.

 Lexar (Micron Consumer Products Group)

-Lexar is a fully owned subsidiary of Micron Consumer Products Group.
-Micron Consumer Products Group is the largest manufacturer of memory chips in the world.
-Lexar's product lineup includes memory cards, USB flash drives, readers, and storage devices for original equipment manufacturers and retailers.

 ADATA Technology

-ADATA Technology is a Taiwanese storage and memory device manufacturer.
-Its product portfolio includes USB drives, dynamic RAM modules, and memory cards.
-It also caters to express cards, solid-state drive (SSD), and digital frame market.

 Transcend Information

-Transcend Information designs, develops, manufactures, and sells memory modules, flash cards, USB drives, external hard drives, multimedia products, and accessories.
-The company makes consumer products like memory cards, adapters, portable devices, USB flash drives, external hard drives, SSDs, digital photo frames, memory modules, digital music players, card readers, and wireless and multimedia products.

 Samsung Group

-Samsung Group is one of the world's largest semiconductor manufacturers and is the leading electronics company in South Korea.
-Samsung Electronics, a subsidiary of Samsung Group, is a pioneer in electronic products.
-It manufactures different consumer devices that include DVD players, digital still cameras, digital TVs, color monitors, computers, printers, and LCD panels.
-It offers semiconductors like static RAM, dynamic RAM, display drivers, and flash memory.

 Sony

-Sony is a major vendor in the memory cards market.
-It focuses on consumer and professional electronics in divisions such as entertainment, gaming, and financial service sectors.
-It is among the top 20 worldwide semiconductor sales leaders.
-It has segmented itself into three sectors, namely growth drivers, stable profit generators, and laggards.

 Toshiba

-Toshiba is involved in the R&D, sales, and manufacture of electronic and electric products.
-It sells storage devices under the electronic devices business domain.
-The company's technology leadership, product diversification, and broad customer portfolio enabled it to become one of the leading players in the global memory cards market.
-One of the major growth strategies of the company is to expand its product portfolio continuously.
-The company primarily focuses on its R&D and engineering, and continuously invests to leverage its technology for better sales.

 ### types of memory